Nurse Residency Program Frequently Asked Questions

 Candidates must start the program within six months of graduation.
-If you are graduating in August or December, you can only apply for the winter group.
-If you are graduating in May, you can only apply for the summer group.
+If you are graduating between August and December, you can only apply for the winter group.
+If you are graduating in April or May, you can only apply for the summer group.

 Do I need to complete an additional application for the Nurse Residency Program?

-Yes, there is a supplemental application that you need to complete prior to the online application.
+Yes, there is a supplemental application that you need to complete as part of the online application.
 Please go to Applying to the Program for additional information.

 May I have previous nursing experience before applying to the program?

 No, we do not accept candidates who have already worked as a registered nurse.